RTSH: Early development

 In 1959, Radio Tirana's director by that time, Petro Kita, founded the first Experimental Television Centre to provide the basis for the latter Albanian television, TVSH.
 With equipments from the USSR and East Germany, the first test programme was held on 29 April 1960, at 6:00 pm and was introduced by the journalist Stoli Beli.
 The official launch was set for 1 May 1960.
 Children movies and then adults’ programmes were broadcast, three times a week for about one hour.
 Television programs were regularly launched by 1971.
 Color broadcasts started in 1981, and became regular by 1982.
 In 2002 TVSH ranked second with an audience share of 17.1%.
 The second channel, TVSH 2, began experimental broadcasts in 2003.
+Until 2017, it relayed the main TVSH channel without having its own programming and identity, and covered the Tirana-Durrës area.
 In 2012, several digital only channels were launched by RTSH.

 Communist period

 Despite the country's small size and isolationist policies, Radio Tirana was a fairly major international broadcaster during the Cold War.
 Its programmes had a reputation for being little more than dull propaganda.

 During Albania's alliance with China in the 1960s and 1970s, Radio Tirana had to walk a fine line between being anti-West whilst also being anti-Soviet.
 As such, Radio Tirana kept close to the official policy of the People's Republic of China, which was also both anti-West and anti-Soviet whilst still being socialist in tone.

 Polish Communist Kazimierz Mijal (1910–2010) broadcast his radical opinions in Polish 1966–1978.